 - a transcript or grade report

-- an extracurricular resume, including honors you have received or activities in which you have participated, grades (when received), and a general description of all honors or activities
+- an extracurricular resume, including honors you have received, activities you have participated in, grades (when received), and a general description of all honors or activities

 - standardized test scores, if available

 All non-US students must have a passport to attend residential summer programs in the United States, and they are responsible for obtaining the appropriate visa.
 You should allow a minimum of six weeks after obtaining a passport to complete this process.
 Additional visa information will be provided upon admission.

 International students attending a TIP residential summer program cannot arrive prior to the first day of the program.
 If you cannot arrange a flight for arrival or departure day, you may arrive up to twenty-four hours late or you may depart from the program early.